Electrical Contractor HOME Electrical Wiring and Electrical Repair home-wiring-diagram

 Fuses have been around for a long time, and there are still electrical systems today that are protected using certain types of fuses.
 Modern house wiring methods today do not include older fuses, in fact rewiring older homes and replacing the old fuse box is always recommended.
 Just like the older screw based fuses, electrical circuit breakers conveniently protect our home electrical wiring circuits and rarely wear out unlike the one time fuses that needed to be replaced when the circuit became overloaded.

-Understanding Fuses and Circuit Breakers for the Home
+The History of Fuses and Circuit Breakers

 How fuses and circuit breakers can be helpful for your home.